ChantalMP/RaDialog_v2/README.md

 #### 3) LLM Training

 - move to LLaVA directory with `cd LLaVA`
-- in train.sh set PYTHONPATH to the path of the RaDialog_LLaVA directory
+- in train.sh set PYTHONPATH to the path of the RaDialog_v2 directory
 - run ./train.sh to start training the model
 - we used checkpoint-21000